On photo AS17-134-20425:

 This stereoscopic view shows close-ups of the parts I have circled in orange on the photos.

-On the second view, we can see that the shadow of the lateral reactors is shorter than on the first view; therefore they are receiving the sunlight more in front, and we could expect the conic top of the CSM to be better lit; but it's the converse, the shadow has unexpectedly gained some more of it.
+On the second view, we can see that the shadow of the lateral thrusters is shorter than on the first view; therefore they are receiving the sunlight more in front, and we could expect the conic top of the CSM to be better lit; but it's the converse, the shadow has unexpectedly gained some more of it.

 There is an element I have circled on the first view which is close to the lit part, and which is lit; its extension is in the shadow.